 With simple operating systems, adjustable ventilation and excellent insulation throughout, the Roam mobile poultry layer house enables the highest quality egg production, delivering the very best environment for nesting birds.
+Also included as standard is an egg collection room which provides a fully enclosed, manageable space to work, with external double door access allowing for the collection and removal of palletised eggs.

 The Roam layer house provides superior durability and exceptional insulation to protect flocks against variable temperatures.
 A fully optimised design and material specification combine to create an environment that is easy to clean and disinfect, the Roam layer house is highly resilient to bird waste and conducive to disease reduction.